openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

 that can be used to display user prompts or direct users to integrating websites for SSO.
 If no outstanding Authentication Queries are present for an API Session it is considered fully authenticated.

-While partially authenticated, the API Session can only be used for a reduced set of operations on the Management and Client APIs.
-These functions are limited to answering Authentication Queries and enrolling in MFA TOTP.
-While fully authenticated the full suite of API operations is available.
+While partially authenticated, the API Session can only be used for a reduced set of operations:

+- answering Authentication Queries
+- enrolling in MFA TOTP

 #### Authentication Queries